-Banshee PHP framework
+the secure PHP framework

 Adding a page

 Banshee has two kind of pages.
 A module and a virtual page.
-A module is a page which has a module, a view and a controller file on disk and can be used to create dynamic pages.
+A module is a page which has a model, a view and a controller file on disk and can be used to create dynamic pages.
 A virtual page is stored in the database and displayed via the page module, of which the Banshee framework takes care.
 A virtual page is always static.

 Adding a module